alexklibisz/futil/README.md

 1. When we need to delay the execution of a Future.
 2. When we need a way to re-run the Future on-demand.

 Thunks are not fool-proof.
-For instance, if you define the Future as a `val`, and _then_ wrap it in a thunk, it will still execute eagerly and silently defeat the purpose of the whole exercise.
+For instance, if we define the Future as a `val`, and _then_ wrap it in a thunk, it will still execute eagerly and silently defeat the purpose of the whole exercise.

 ### Timing